TheRealFREDP3D/Qwen-Web-Bridge/README.md

 ## [0.3.0] - Unreleased

 ### Added

+- Automated Endpoint Tests: Introduced Jest and Supertest-based automated tests for server endpoints (`/health`, `/v1/models`, `/status`, `/v1/chat/completions`).
+Each endpoint has its own test file in the `test/` directory for clarity and maintainability.
+- VSCode Mocking for Tests: Added Jest manual mock for the `vscode` module to enable isolated server testing.
+- Testing Documentation: Updated setup-dev-guide.md with instructions for running and maintaining automated tests.

+### Changed

+- Refactored QwenClient: Major refactoring of the Qwen client for better organization.
+Replaced `playwright-core` with `puppeteer` to match project dependencies.
+The client is now more robust with distinct `initialize` and `cleanup` methods.

+### Fixed

+- TypeScript Configuration: Corrected TypeScript configuration to allow for DOM types, resolving compilation errors.

+### Added

+- Automated Endpoint Tests: Introduced Jest and Supertest-based automated tests for server endpoints (`/health`, `/v1/models`, `/status`, `/v1/chat/completions`).
+Each endpoint has its own test file in the `test/` directory for clarity and maintainability.
+- VSCode Mocking for Tests: Added Jest manual mock for the `vscode` module to enable isolated server testing.
+- Testing Documentation: Updated setup-dev-guide.md with instructions for running and maintaining automated tests.

+### Changed

+- Refactored QwenClient: Major refactoring of the Qwen client for better organization.
+Replaced `playwright-core` with `puppeteer` to match project dependencies.
+The client is now more robust with distinct `initialize` and `cleanup` methods.

+### Fixed

+- TypeScript Configuration: Corrected TypeScript configuration to allow for DOM types, resolving compilation errors.

+### Added

 - [ ]  (Add brief description of new features here)

 ### Changed

 - [ ] (Add brief description of changes here)

 ### Fixed

 - [ ] (Add brief description of bug fixes here)

 ---